B-UMMI/Chewie-NS/docs/user_interface/schema_evaluation.rst

 The columns of the table are the following:

 - **Uniprot Label**: the Uniprot annotation.
 - **Uniprot URI**: the URI of the Uniprot annotation.
-Clicking on the URI will open the page of the Uniprot annotation.
+Clicking on the URI will open the page of the relevant Uniprot annotation.
 - **User Annotation**: an annotation provided by the user during the schema upload.
 - **Custom Annotation**: a custom annotation also provided by the user during the schema upload.
 - **Locus ID**: the ID of the locus.
 Clicking on the ID will take you to the :doc:`locus_details` page.